How to Develop A Multi-Services On-Demand App Like Maxim!

 - Get Your Feedback & Improvise

-The first collection of consumers’ usage and behaviour will give you insight on how to refine and optimise the product until it’s live on the app store.
-Still be on the lookout for improvements and updates, so keep an eye on customer reviews and keep building.
+The first collection of consumers’ usage and behavior will give you insight on how to refine and optimize the product until it’s live on the app store.
+Still, be on the lookout for improvements and updates, so keep an eye on customer reviews and keep building.

 - Introduce New Features

 You developed version one with only the main offering and minimal features.
 Now is the time to assess and implement the remaining functions that were not included in the original release.
 You’ll be able to see if the features are still applicable based on metrics and reviews.

 Related Read: Guide to making a super app like Gojek